west

 weetracker.com/2019/0...

-submitted almost 7 years ago by jmoyo
+submitted about 7 years ago by jmoyo

 This Self-Taught Cameroonian Techie Is Solving Africa’s Unemployment Crisis – And He Started From His Bedroom!

-submitted almost 7 years ago by jmoyo
+submitted about 7 years ago by jmoyo

 This Self-Taught Cameroonian Techie Is Solving Africa’s Unemployment Crisis – And He Started From His Bedroom!